Corporate complaints procedure

-If you have a complaint, you should contact the service you are unhappy with.
 If you want to escalate the complaint, you can use the feedback forms below.

 Please provide an email address and contact telephone number.

-Not all complaints fall under this procedure
+Not all complaints fall under this procedure.

 For more information go to Complaints about schools.